jeyabalajis/supervised_learning_scikit_learn/classification.md

 ### Hyperparameter Tuning

-- Using the optimal hyperparameters does not guarantee a high performing model.
+- Using the optimal hyperparameters does not guarantee a high-performing model.